SiegfriedEhret/beulogue/CONTRIBUTING.md

   * :construction: `:construction:` for work in progress
   * :checkered_flag: `:checkered_flag:` when bumping version number
   * :truck: `:truck:` when moving files

+## Versioning

+`beulogue` follows my own FibVer (Fibonacci Versioning):

+* Basically, it follows Semantic Versioning.
+* You have to use Fibonacci suite numbers when you bump the version.
+* Until you bump a major version, don't reset patch.
+For a version, it gives an idea of how many features and bugfixes you made.

+I'll spec that one day...